hitorikiri/hitorikiri/README.md

 INTRODUCTION
-- Hi, I’m Hitori!
+- Hi, I’m Lymle!
 It's nice to meet ya!
 - I’m interested in writing, drawing, and (Toyohou.se) coding.
 - I’m currently learning HTML & Bootstrap
 - You can find me on...
-    - Toyhou.se @lymelle (coding) and hitorikiri (personal)
+    - Toyhou.se @Lymelle (main) and @Lymle (code)
-    - Deviantart @hitorikirii
+    - Deviantart @Lymmle
-    - Ko-Fi @hitorikiri
+    - Ko-Fi @Lymelle

 IMPORTANT NOTES
 - MY CODES ARE MEANT TO BE USED ON TOYHOU.SE.
 DO NOT USE THEM ANYWHERE ELSE.
 - Feel free to edit/frankestin my codes as you'd like.
 - You can pay others to edit my codes.
-- You can use snippets from my codes for your F2U codes.
+- You can use snippets from my codes for your F2U codes, no need to ask.
+Credit appreciated.
-- If you just edit from my templates directly and distribute, don't remove the credit.
+- If you just edit from my templates directly and distribute, please credit me IN the code.
 - If you want to post an edit of my code publicly, please DM me beforehand.